yeswanthannadata/Foodie/README.md

 ## Features

-⋅⋅* Unordered sub-list
+* Flexible UI to switch between restaurants and food items
-..* Flexible UI to switch between restaurants and food items ..* Flexible Single Search bar to search for items or restaurants
+* Flexible Single Search bar to search for items or restaurants